hohler/Mensa-Webservice/README.md

 The base address of the Mensa-Unibe-Webservice is http://mensa.xonix.ch/.
 Each request is performed using a HTTP GET request.

-API version 1 supports three basic get requests:
+API version 1 supports four basic get requests:

 - List all canteens
 - Get daily menu plan
 - Get weekly menu plan
+- Get update status

 ###Versioning